pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 > {: .hands_on}
 {: .comment}

-> <question-title></question-title>
+> <question-title>Binning metrics</question-title>
 >
 > 1. How many bins has been for ERR2231567 sample?
-> 2. How many sequences are contained in the second bin?
+> 2. How many contigs are in the bin with most contigs?
+What about the one with the least?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-There are 6 bins identified
+There are 6 bins identified.
 > > 2.
-167 sequences are classified into the second bin.
+7170 in the one with the most contigs, and 140 in the one with the least (these numbers may differ slightly depending on the version of MetaBAT2).
 > >
 > {: .solution}
 >